amirclear/Uni-management/README.md

 University-Management
-the project describe the university management properties such as setting the grade of studend and calculate the GPA.
+the project describe the university management properties such as setting the grade of student and calculate the GPA.